-Going microwave-free was daunting but it's one of those things that turn out a lot easier than you imagine (I know, first world problems).
+Going microwave-free was daunting but it's one of those things that turned out a lot easier than you imagine (I know, first world problems).
 Not being able to afford a new one right away helped us realize how simple reheating food still was without a microwave.

 We noticed other benefits too.
 We had extra counter space and food was more evenly heated without "hot spots".
 I learned new cooking skills, from basic steaming to making popcorn on the stovetop.
-Plus, pre-packaged microwavable products became off limits and we were making noticeably better food choices as a result.
+Plus, pre-packaged microwavable products became off-limits and we were making noticeably better food choices as a result.

 1. Reheat most food the same way it was cooked.

 One rule of thumb is to warm up your food the same way it was initially made.
 For instance, soups and saucy dishes can stay in their initial pots.
 Baked goods, roasted chicken, veggies and casseroles also warm up well in the oven again.
 If you're worried about food drying out in the oven, try covering with foil or portioning out leftovers into meal-size tinfoil packets.

 2. Simmer with a bit of liquid to prevent burning.